newtonproject/evt-standard/contract-specs.md

 EVT will inherit the interfaces of NRC7.

 The current implementation of EVT is based on solidity programming language.
 In Solidity, serialization and deserialization is not built-in.
-So in  implementation of EVT, protobuf3 is used for the serialization and deserialization of variable properties,
+So in  the implementation of EVT, protobuf3 can be used for the serialization and deserialization of variable properties,